randomtruffles/Dominion_League/_posts/2023-10-08-season-60-newsletter.md

 **Match Commentary**

-Starting this season, we will be trying to have commentary on all A division matches that are scheduled ahead of time, as well as on a selection of matches in other tiers of interest or with promotion and demotion implications.
+Starting this season, we will be trying to have commentary on all A division matches that are scheduled ahead of time, as well as a selection of matches with promotion and demotion implications in all tiers.
 It is expected that your moderator will be looking for these, but if you schedule a match that you think may be of interest feel free to bring it to their attention.

 If you are looking for commentated matches to watch, keep your eye on the #matches channel on Discord.
 There may also be some featured in #announcements.